-Katreda Norman is mother to Tempestt, a vibrant 31-year-old.
-Tempestt was born with health needs including intellectual disability and blindness.
+Tempestt is a vibrant 31-year-old.
+She was born with health needs including intellectual disability and blindness.
 She is also prone to lymphedema, a collection of fluid in the arms and legs.

 When Tempestt was around six years old, her family realized she needed additional educational support, so they found a daycare for kids with disabilities.
 Tempestt continued her education at the Tennessee School for the Blind until she was 22.
 When Tempestt graduated, Katreda worked to find a way to keep her daughter safe and healthy in the community, with the supports she needed, while also being able to support herself and her family.